jmschrei/yahmm/README.md

 transition in the viterbi path of all the training sequences, and emissions to be the distribution retrained on all obervations tagged with that state in the viterbi path.

+Model.train is a wrapper for both the Viterbi and Baum-Welch algorithms, which can be specified with "algorithm='Baum-Welch'" or "algorithm='Viterbi'".
+The Baum-Welch algorithm can also take min_iterations to do at least that any iterations of Baum-Welch training, and stop_threshold to indicate the log score improvement at which to stop at-- currently set at 1e-9.
+Viterbi training takes no arguments.

 Lastly, tied states are supported in both training algorithms.
 This is useful if many states are supposed to represent the same underlying distribution, which